benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

    language" will never get you off the hook; if it's in your submission you're responsible for it just as you would be if you'd written it without ChatGPT.

-4. You are expected to be able to explain (to your tutor, lecturer of course convenor) any assessment submission to demonstrate your understanding of the concepts being assessed.
+4. You are expected to be able to explain (to your tutor, lecturer or course convenor) any assessment submission to demonstrate your understanding of the concepts being assessed.